park-d/parkison-portfolio-react/README.md

 ## Description

 This is my professional portfolio.
-Is it a single page React application.
+It is a single page React application.
 It contains four sections: about, projects, contact, and resume.
 In the about section you can view a short blurb about me, projects display 6 of my recent web development projects, contact is a form that you can fill out in order to get in touch with me, and finally resume contains my downloadable resume, as well as lists of hard and soft skills.

 ## Table of Contents